mafflerbach/testonaut/README.md

 Paste the test URL

-set the option "Response content expected" to Build: Successs
+set the option "Response content expected" to "Build: Success"

 set the option "Output response to file" to index.html